weison-tech/yii2-cms/docs/README-en.md

 6, If you use application in product environment, please change the index.php who stored in root folder. when in product environment,you can compress all js and css file to one file.

-7, Enter the management background configuration permissions
+7, Enter the management background configuration permissions.

+8，After the permissions are configured, please modify the protected/core/config/common.php file and comment 'admin/rbac/*' under the 'notCheckPermissionAction' configuration item.

 Js and css compress
 -------